grahamas/hatlab/reorganization/README.md

 ## Integrity Checking

 Integrity checking hasn't quite been fully exposed to the command line interface.
 Everything is there, but at the moment it requires manual editing of a variable.
 It should be easy to fix.
 I just added in the --check_integrity flag, but adding in the necessary mechanics to switch between metrics was a bit beyond me.
+All that needs to happen is the switch inside the function `check_integrity`.

 There are two built-in metrics: `size_metric` and `hash_metric`.
 The `size_metric` simply ensures that the copied files are the same size as the original files.
 I haven't yet seen a case where this wasn't sufficient, but I'm not optimistic.
 The `hash_metric` does a SHA-256 hash of both files and compares.